alphagov/notifications-node-client/DOCUMENTATION.md

 ## Send a letter

 When your service first signs up to GOV.UK Notify, you’ll start in trial mode.
 You can only send letters in live mode.
-You must ask GOV.UK Notify to make your service live.
+You must ask the GOV.UK Notify team to make your service live.

 1. Sign in to [GOV.UK Notify](https://www.notifications.service.gov.uk/).
 1. Select __Using Notify__.